Keep up with your new payments: If a new plan is agreed, make sure you stick to it.

 What happens if we can't agree a solution?

-We may send a field agent to see you and discuss your financial circumstances.
+We may arrange a home visit to discuss your financial circumstances face to face.
 The cost of the visits will be charged to your mortgage account.

 We may go to court to start proceedings to repossess your home.
 If proceedings take place, we strongly recommend that you attend court and that you seek independent legal advice.